+Notes:

+The pensionable pay figures will be increased annually in line with the cost of living.

+It is our policy to set contribution rates based on pensionable pay as at 1 April each year and not to make any changes during the year.
+So, even if your pensionable pay were to change during the year such that it fell into a different contribution band, your contribution rate would not change until re-assessment the following 1 April.
+[If the employer’s policy differs from this approach, please enter appropriate wording relating to your policy e.g. if the employer will review the contribution rate during the year if there is a permanent material change in the person’s terms and conditions of employment that affects their pensionable pay]

+The pension scheme

+The Local Government Pension Scheme in which you participate is provided by [insert name of Pension Fund administering authority].
+The LGPS is a registered public service scheme under Chapter 2 of Part 4 of the Finance Act 2004 and I am pleased to confirm that it is a qualifying pension scheme, which means it meets or exceeds the government’s standards.
 The scheme complies with the relevant provisions of the Pension Schemes Act 1993, the Pensions Act 1995, the Pensions Act 2004 and the Pensions Act 2008.

 If you want to stay in the pension scheme but feel you cannot afford to make the full contributions, you could initially join the main section of the scheme but then elect to move to the 50/50 section.
 The 50/50 section of the scheme allows you to pay half your normal contributions and build up half your normal pension during the time you are in that section.
 This flexibility may be useful during times of financial hardship and it allows you to remain in the scheme, building up valuable pension benefits, as an alternative to opting out of the scheme.
 If you move to the 50/50 section you can opt back into the main section whenever you wish.
 A 50/50 option form is available from [insert details of where to obtain the form].